1. Hit and Run Penalty | Client Background and Initial Allegation

 3. Hit and Run Penalty | Investigative Findings and Legal Arguments

-Lack of Driver Awareness as a Legal Barrier to Prosecution
+Lack of Driver Awareness As a Legal Barrier to Prosecution

 In New York, the hit and run penalty requires proof that the driver knew or should reasonably have known an accident occurred.